Scoring scholarships for sports medicine can help future healthcare practitioners afford at least four years of higher education.

 wpta@wpta.org

-Earning a sports medicine degree can provide a worthy investment.
-According to the Bureau of Labor Statistics, athletic trainers earn a mean annual wage of $46,940 and exercise physiologists make an average yearly salary of $49,740.
-Plus, sports medicine specialists who graduate from medical school with M.D. or D.O. degrees bring home $187,200 on average each year.
+Earning a sports medicine degree can be a worthy investment.
+According to the Bureau of Labor Statistics, athletic trainers earn a mean annual wage of $46,940.
+Exercise physiologists make an average yearly salary of $49,740.
+Sports medicine specialists who graduate from medical school with M.D. or D.O. degrees bring home $187,200 on average each year.
 Affording your extensive schooling to master athletes’ anatomy can be tough without financial aid though.
 Along with loans and grants, apply for these 20 great sports medicine scholarships to lower your out-of-pocket costs.

 Related: